ctbfl/ctbfl.github.io/index.md

 ## News and Updates

-- **Oct 2024：**Awarded the AI Talent Program Scholarship from USTC.
+- **Oct.
+2024：**Awarded the AI Talent Program Scholarship from USTC.
-- **Jul 2024：**Started research programme at HKUST, advised by Prof. Long Chen.
+- **Jul.
+2024：**Started research programme at HKUST, advised by Prof. Long Chen.
 - **Oct.
 2023：** Awarded the Shenzhen Stock Exchange Scholarship.
-- **Jul 2023：** Led by Cong Liang, our team achieved 1st Place and the First Prize in the ACM REACT 2023 Multimodal Challenge!
+- **Jul.
+2023：** Led by Cong Liang, our team achieved 1st Place and the First Prize in the ACM REACT 2023 Multimodal Challenge!

 <br>